Scholarships offered by the university can be found on the Financial Aid website.

 Once you log in with your net ID and password, you will complete a few questions; if you meet the eligibility criteria for any scholarships, BOSS will list them as “Recommended Opportunities."

-All Scholarship recipients must be English majors and have at least a 3.5 Texas State GPA.
+All Scholarship recipients must be English majors, enrolled full time, and have at least a 3.5 Texas State GPA.

 Deadline for scholarship applications is February 1, 2020.